nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Options:
 * `[n/NAME]`

-    Searches for properties with names that contain the keywords in `NAME`, i.e. "Mayfair" matches `mayfair` but not `may`.
+    Searches for properties with names that contain the keywords in `NAME`, i.e. "Mayfair" matches `find property n/mayfair` but not `find property n/may`.

 * `[pm/PRICE_UPPER_LIMIT]`